tasesmuemils/100DaysOfCode/README.md

 # day 2 03.01.2018
 Now I know what DOM means.
 Going further with javascript - keyword "this", arrays are objects, built-in objects!

+# day 3 04.01.2018
+40 minutes is still more then nothing.
+Before soocer game I did few examples with window and document object.
+I hope I will be able to do more tomorrow.